DavidGraber/FunctionalHomologyWorkshop/project2/instructions.md

 ## Step 1: Clustering

 Executing the command below will create clusters of substrates that are accepted by the same enzyme.
-It will also provide you with the numberof "Enzyme Clusters" that contain substrates from both Test and Train datasets.
+It will also provide you with the number of "Enzyme Clusters" that contain substrates from both Test and Train datasets.

 ```bash
 python identify_clusters.py